cmar0ck/RasPOC/README.md

 Features:

-Automated scanning and decoding in the background, needs very little user input, filterable results.
+Automated scanning and decoding in the background, needs very little to no user input once set up properly, filterable results.

 Requirements: